stcorp/harp/doc/dataformats.rst

 - <variable>_uncertainty_systematic
 - <variable>_validity

-Be aware that there are still several topics under discussion that may change the above naming convention:
+Be aware that there are still several topics under discussion that may change the above naming convention.
-- 'cov' may be renamed to 'covariance'
-- split of random vs. systematic for covariance will likely be removed since any non-zero off-diagonal covariance element is by definition a systematic effect
-- (some) covariance aspects may be captured by correlation variables
-- split of random vs. systematic for uncertainty may be captured by a naming convention that captures the actual semantics, which is uncertainty with zero auto-correlation and uncertainty with full auto-correlation
+See the HARP issues list on the GitHub website for more details.

 netCDF-3
 ~~~~~~~~